ssmiller25/vropscli/USAGE.md

 # 5 - Creating new adapter instances

-First, setup one instance of the adapter will all settings and credentials.
-Once you have confirmed that works:
+1. Setup one instance of the adapter will act as a template for all settings and credentials.
 1. Determine the specific adapter and the AdapterKind from the example you created
     ```
     vropscli getAdapters
     ```
     The Name is the second field.
 Record the following info for the adapter you just created
-    * UUID (first field)
+    * UUID (1st field)
     * AdapterKind (3rd field)
 1. Generate an example CSV file based on the example you created, using the AdapterKind for step 1
     ```